Fonterra looks for modest improvements in 2020 year

 Chief executive of APAC would be senior leadership team member Judith Swales, while veteran Fonterra senior executive Kelvin Wickham would lead AMENA.
 A chief executive and chief operating officer for the China business will be recruited.

-Marc Rivers would remain chief operating officer, Mike Cronin managing director of cooperative affairs and Debroah Capill, managing director people and culture.
+Marc Rivers would remain chief operating officer, Mike Cronin managing director of cooperative affairs and Deborah Capill, managing director people and culture.

 Robert Spurway, chief operating officer for the now defunct global operations unit, would be leaving the company after eight years.